manrajgrover/HackNSIT/README.md

 ## Project Structure

 * /client - Contains all the client side code.
-    * /lib - Vendor files are contained in this folder
+    * /lib - Vendor files are contained in this folder.
-    * /templates - Contains all Client Side templates - HTML, CSS and JS
+    * /templates - Contains all Client Side templates - HTML, CSS and JS.
-* /lib - Contains all the Routing, Collections and Publications
+* /lib - Contains all the Routing, Collections and Publications.
-* /packages - Contains all the reusable contents of the app
+* /packages - Contains all the reusable contents of the app.
-* /server - Contains all the server side code and configurations
+* /server - Contains all the server side code and configurations.

 ## User flows
 * A user enters the Web App.